 DFS was available but considered a gambling gray area.
 In 2016, Indiana formalized the arrangement with bill SB 339.
-Today, there are six major operators in the state, including:
+Today, DFS operators available in the state include:

 - Underdog Sports

 Online poker is not legal in Indiana.
-It was included in the same 2021 bill to make casino gambling legal, which was unsuccessful.
-As with online casinos, it is expected that efforts will continue to legalize online poker in the Hoosier State.
+It was included in the same legislation from 2023 that called for making online casino gambling legal, which was unsuccessful.
+As with online casinos, it is expected that efforts to legalize online poker will continue in the Hoosier State.

 Why Choose a Legal Indiana Online Gaming Site?

 The main advantage of a legal site is that you can have the peace of mind that you are acting within the law.
 However, the benefits reach much further than that, which means choosing a legitimate sportsbook or DFS site should be your number one priority.

 A legal site is one that has received a license from the Indiana Gaming Commission.
 Part of its role is also to set regulations for fantasy sports and sports betting.
 These rules set out standards for operators to be fair and transparent.